FallenCastle/MHD_GDDC_GPU/README.md

 # Interpreting the outputs

-Once the calculation is started, a folder will be created in the current directory with the name format "case name+time."
-As the calculation progresses, MHD_GDDC_GPU will output three types of files in the folder: Info.dat, restart.*.dat, and TEC.*.dat.
+Once the calculation is started, a folder will be created in the current directory with the name format "case name+time".
+As the calculation progresses, MHD_GDDC_GPU will output three types of files in the folder: Info.dat, restart.\*.dat, and TEC.\*.dat.

 * `Info.dat`: the file contains basic configuration information for the simulation.